KoLa992/Hybrid-algorithm-for-GAMs/README.md

 # Hybrid Algorithm for GAMs
-Implementation of a *hybrid genetic - harmony search algorithm* for feature selection in GAMs.
+An R implementation of a *hybrid genetic - harmony search algorithm* for feature selection in GAMs.
 Some test cases are also included.

 The rest of the documentation is in Hungarian for now.